 Many of you would have come across situations where you can’t delete a file or folder no matter how you try.
 This article discusses the ways to delete files or folders that are stubborn or undeletable using normal methods.

-There could be atleast 4 reasons why you’re unable to remove those stubborn files or folders.
+There could be at least 4 reasons you cannot remove those stubborn files or folders.

 - The file or folder is currently in use by some program

 - Can’t delete files or folders having invalid character in their names

 - You don’t have the required NTFS permissions